hamda123113/NETWORKWALKS-EMMANUEL-B083-WK1-PM1-CYBERSECURITY-LAB-SETUP/README.md

 The VM configuration included the required system resources and network adapter settings.

-The VM was allocated:

-RAM: 2048 MB

-The VM was configured to use the VirtualBox NatNetwork.
+The VM was allocated RAM: 2048 MB

 ![7-Zip Download](08-kali-vm-settings.png)

 The screenshot shows the Kali Linux VM settings, including the system configuration and network adapter configuration.